Transcript (law)

 A transcript is a written record of spoken language.
 In court proceedings, a transcript is usually a record of all decisions of the judge, and the spoken arguments by the litigants' lawyers.
 A related term used in the United States is docket, not a full transcript.

-The transcript is expected to be an exact and unedited record of every spoken word, with each speaker indicated.
+A transcript is expected to be an exact and unedited record of every spoken word, with each speaker indicated.
 Such a record was originally made by court stenographers who used a form of shorthand abbreviation to write as quickly as people spoke.
 Today, most court reporters use a specialized machine with a phonetic key system, typing a key or key combination for every sound a person utters.

 Many courts worldwide have now begun to use digital recording systems.
 The recordings are archived and are sent to court reporters or transcribers only when a transcript is requested.
+Some court systems have also explored using artificial intelligence (AI) to produce court transcripts.

-Many US transcripts are indexed by Deposition Source so that they may be searched by legal professionals via the Internet.
-Transcripts may be available publicly or to a restricted group of persons; a fee may be charged.
+Transcripts may be available publicly or to a restricted group of persons; judges can restrict transcript access if a given transcript contains sensitive data.

 Types

 A transcript is also any written record of a speech, debate or discussion.

 Rush transcripts are transcript requests that can be processed and mailed, or picked up, within short time of the request (usually 24 hours or less), provided there are no extenuating circumstances (such as unpaid bills).
-These expedited transcripts normally cost much more than regular transcripts.
+These expedited transcripts normally cost more than regular transcripts.